Characterizing Pattern Matching and Its Limits on Compositional Task Structures: Data Scaling Law of Pattern Matching Behaviors

-Our analysis of $k$-coverage and representation clustering demonstrates that stronger functional equivalence evidence leads to better generalization.
+Our analysis in the previous section demonstrates that stronger functional equivalence evidence leads to better generalization.
 A natural follow-up question arises: How large should the training set be to enable full generalization on all ID test data?
-Intuitively, this requires the training set to support the functional equivalence of \emph{every} pair of inputs that shares the same intermediate state $b$.
-Formally, for a \textsc{2-Hop} task we need \( (x_1,x_2)\equiv^{\{1,2\}}_D(x'_1,x'_2) \) whenever \(f_1(x_1,x_2)=f_1(x'_1,x'_2)\).
-Assuming a learner requires at least $k$ distinct pairs of evidence to establish functional equivalence of two fragments, how does the required dataset size scale with the token set size $|\gX|$?
-In practical terms, this question addresses how much data is fundamentally needed for compositional generalization, which is central to understanding data scaling requirements for compositional tasks.
-For \textsc{2-Hop} task, we derive the following result (full derivation in \cref{app:power_law_derivation}):
+Intuitively, this requires the training set to support (strongly enough) the functional equivalence of \emph{every} pair of inputs that shares the same intermediate state $b$.
+Formally, for a \textsc{2-Hop} task we need \( (x_1,x_2)\equiv^{(D,k)}_{\{1,2\}}(x'_1,x'_2) \) whenever \(f_1(x_1,x_2)=f_1(x'_1,x'_2)\).
+Assuming that generalization is constrained by the $k$-coverage, how should the train data size scale in the token set size $\abs{\gX}$ to achieve it completely?
+In practical terms, this question seeks to determine the amount of data necessary and/or sufficient to cover all ID combinations with $k$-coverage, which is crucial for understanding the data cost for pattern-matching generalization.
+To quantify the data cost, we establish and prove the following sample-complexity upper bound for learning a \textsc{2-Hop} task (the complete statement and proof are provided in \cref{app:power_law_derivation}):

-\begin{restatable}[Power-law lower bound]{result}{proppowerlaw} Let $f:\gX^3\!\to\!\gX$ be a \textsc{2-Hop} composition.
-Assume a learner recognizes functional equivalence of two subsequences only after observing them in at least $k$ distinct pairs of evidence (i.e., functionally $k$-equivalent).\footnote{Note that this assumption is equivalent to modeling \cref{fig:twohop-analysis} (Right) as a step function.} Let $N_{\text{req}}(|\gX|,k)$ be the smallest training dataset size that enables complete generalization to ID examples under this evidence threshold.
-Then, up to poly-logarithmic factors in $|\gX|$, $ N_{\text{req}}(|\gX|,k) = \tilde\Omega\bigl(|\gX|^{\,\alpha(k)}\bigr), \text{where}\; \alpha(k) = 2.5-\frac{0.5}{k}. $ \end{restatable}
+\begin{restatable}[Informal; \cref{cor:complexity_upper_bound,cor:complexity_upper_bound_k_ge_2_tightness}]{theorem}{ThmPowerLaw} Consider a \emph{\textsc{2-Hop}} task with a token set of size~$n$.
+For a uniformly randomly sampled train dataset $D$ of size $N$, consider a learner that generalizes within the $k$-coverage of $D$.
+Then, for sufficiently large $n$, the learner can achieve perfect ID generalization with high probability if $N \!\gtrsim\! n^c$ with $c = 2.5 -\frac{0.5}{k}$.